vermahere/java-explained/content/java-core/hashcode-and-equals-contract.md

 2. Find the bucket
 3. Use `equals()` to compare entries

-If equal objects have different hash codes, step 3 is never reached.
+If equal objects have different hash codes, step 3 is never reached because the objects end up in different buckets and are therefore treated as distinct entries.

 ---

-## Hash Collisions
+### Hash collisions

 Two unequal objects can legally share the same hash code: